-- 4.13.
-It is proposed to look at the DSG outturn in its totality at the end of 2018/19.
+- 4.12.
+It is proposed to look at the DSG outturn in its totality at the end of 2018-19.
 It is expected that there will be flexibility to meet an element of the forecast High Needs Block overspend by underspending on other blocks including the Schools Block or the Early Years block; a high-level assumption based upon current demand trends is included in the forecast.
-This position will be reviewed as the year progresses. - 4.14.
-It has previously been reported to this Committee the intention to loan the DSG deficit against locally maintained schools' delegated balances at year end, up to the sum available, for cash flow purposes.
-This would not have affected the usage of balances by the individual schools that they belong to and would need to be repaid in future years.
-It had then been anticipated that the remainder of the overspend would be a call upon NCC's General Fund.

-- 4.15.
-A review of the relevant legislation and 2018-19 DSG conditions has been undertaken since the last Committee report that has concluded that the local authority can decide not to fund any of the overspend from its general resources, and instead to carry forward all of the deficit to the next year, without the need to offset it against maintained schools' balances. - 4.16.
+This position will be reviewed at year-end. - 4.13.
+As reported to the last Children's Services Committee, it is anticipated that the DSG overspend at the end of this year will be carried forward to next year, along with brought forward overspend from previous years. - 4.14.
 The transformation plan for SEND provision is in its early stages, including planning for significant capital investment.
 It is intended, overall, to reduce the current and future pressure upon the High Needs Block of the DSG, which is expected to allow the deficit to be reduced in the future.
-This will be dependent upon future decisions by central government regarding DSG funding, and particularly the High Needs Block. - 4.17.
+This will be dependent upon future decisions by central government regarding DSG funding, and particularly the High Needs Block.

+4.15.
 The deficit currently forecast to be carried forward at year end is shown in table 6 below:

 Table 6: Forecast Cumulative DSG deficit

 £m

 Deficit brought forward from prior years as at 1 April 2018 8.087

-Forecast deficit for 2018-19 5.514
+Forecast deficit for 2018-19 5.977

-Total forecast deficit to carry forward as at 31 March 2019 13.601
+Total forecast deficit to carry forward as at 31 March 2019 14.064